The Jurassic Park Films (1993-2018)

 The original version of this review was published in the online magazine Examiner in 2015.

-written by Michael Crichton, David Koepp, Peter Buchman, Alexander Payne, Jim Taylor, Rick Jaffa, Amanda Silver, Derek Connolly, and Colin Trevorrow
+written by Michael Crichton, David Koepp, Peter Buchman, Alexander Payne, Jim Taylor, Rick Jaffa, Amanda Silver, Derek Connolly, Colin Trevorrow, and Emily Carmichael

 based on the novel Jurassic Park by Michael Crichton